survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ## Setting Up a `vendor` Bundle

 So far our project has only a single entry named as `app`.
-As you might rememmber, our configuration tells Webpack to traverse dependencies starting from the `app` entry directory and then to output the resulting bundle below our `build` directory using the entry name and `.js` extension.
+As you might remember, our configuration tells Webpack to traverse dependencies starting from the `app` entry directory and then to output the resulting bundle below our `build` directory using the entry name and `.js` extension.

 To improve the situation, we could define a `vendor` entry containing React.
 Change the code like this: